 For the business’s directors, it’s often the end of a long and stressful period of decline.

 For unsecured creditors, the process can lead to them losing vast sums of money and can put their own business in jeopardy.

-This article explains what a company administration is, how it works, and how you can avoid falling victim to one yourself.
+This article explains what a company administration is, how it works, and how you can avoid falling victim with Red Flag Alert.

 What Is a Company Administration?

 Company administration is a formal insolvency process that involves an insolvency practitioner assuming control of an insolvent company.
 A contingently insolvent company, where non-crystalized floating liabilities are taken into account, can also enter into administration.
 Normally creditors will be demanding payment and pursuing or being close to pursuing legal action.

 In most cases, the directors of the insolvent company will choose which insolvency practitioner they wish to work with and enter into the process willingly.
 Once the administration has begun the directors lose control of the company and the insolvency practitioners assume control of the running of the company.